Toash/defense-roguelite/upgrades/readme.txt

 Player has array of upgrades

 Defense upgrades
-    Defines the tower type
+    Any base stats upgrade.
-        Defines the itemeffects that correspond to the upgrade Any base state upgrade.
+    Defines the itemeffects that correspond to the upgrade Essentially - upgrades are either base stat upgrades, or add additional item effects.
+        For example, to increase the amount of projectiles, one can just add multiple item effects, with different angles.